R. Kelly attacked by fellow inmate in his Illinois jail cell, his attorneys say - KVIA

 Kelly’s attorneys have said his ability to communicate with them has been severely restricted since coronavirus lockdowns limited the ability for attorneys to make in-person visits.

+On Friday, Anton told CNN Kelly had been moved to solitary confinement at the Special Housing Unit for his own protection.

-Emery Nelson, a spokesperson for the Bureau of Prisons, had no comment to CNN on whether Kelly was involved in an altercation: “For privacy, safety, and security reasons, we do not comment on an individual inmate’s conditions of confinement or medical status,” Nelson said.
+Emery Nelson, a Bureau of Prisons spokesman, had no comment to CNN on whether Kelly was involved in an altercation: “For privacy, safety, and security reasons, we do not comment on an individual inmate’s conditions of confinement or medical status,” Nelson said.

 CNN has also reached out to the US Attorney’s Office in Chicago for comment.